AustralianCancerDataNetwork/pydicer/README.md

 pip install pydicer
 ```

+## Supported Modalities

+PyDicer currently supports converting and analysing the following DICOM modalities:

+- CT
+- MR
+- PT (Experimental)
+- RTSTRUCT
+- RTPLAN (Not converted since this only consists of meta data)
+- RTDOSE

 ## Directory Structure

-pydicer will place converted and intermediate files into a specific directory structure.
+PyDicer will place converted and intermediate files into a specific directory structure.
+Visualisation, metrics computed and plots are also stored along side the converted data objects.
 Within the configured working directory `[working]`, the following directories will be generated:

 - `[working]/data`: Directory in which converted data will be placed
 - `[working]/quarantine`: Files which couldn't be preprocessed or converted will be placed in here for you to investigate further